Platform Holly / Venoco, LLC Bankruptcy

 - The public can access all of the bankruptcy filings for the current Venoco case through Prime Clerk.

 Leases, Amendments and Quitclaims

-Another new development is that ExxonMobil, in August 2017, issued a Letter of Intent to participate in the plugging and abandonment of the 32 wells.
+Another development is that ExxonMobil, in August 2017, issued a Letter of Intent to participate in the plugging and abandonment of the 32 wells.
 The next step is to negotiate with ExxonMobil on an agreement to conduct the plug and abandonment work, consistent with state and local laws and regulations.

 The Commission is sensitive to the impact this situation has on Venoco employees and contractors, the local economies of the City of Goleta and Santa Barbara County, and the community recipients of Venoco's philanthropy.
-Venoco has operated the South Ellwood Field since 1997, when it acquired the leases from ExxonMobil.
+Venoco had operated the South Ellwood Field since 1997 when it acquired the leases from ExxonMobil.
 Venoco has generated approximately $160 million in state revenue from royalties and rent, without any significant oil spills on state property.
 The Commission thanks Venoco employees for safely managing the State's oil and gas resources for the past 20 years.

 - Request for payment to Aspen Insurance